 I'm also a volunteer at a suicide crisis line center called Lines for Life.
 As a person of privilege, I believe strongly in working towards the liberation and uplift of oppressed people.

-Forest (April 2016)A solo personal project which I am currently developing actively.
-It is an art game built with some of my preferred technologies, and some I would like to learn better: Postgres, a Rails API, and (soon) a decoupled React + Redux front-end.
+Forest (April 2016)A solo personal project which is currently on hiatus, mid-development.
+It is an art piece I built to master my preferred stack: Postgres, a Rails-powered API, and a React + Redux front-end.
 It's going to be strange and relaxing, I hope.

 Click here to see the API in action!
 It might be a bit boring until the front-end is built :)

 Marty McSleeves (March 2015)A jacket with variable-length sleeves (just like in Back to the Future!) which adjust according to the local temperature.
 It is controlled with servo motors and the Spark Core microcontroller.
 I lead a six person team during the Hackster.io Hack to the Future hackathon to create this.
 You can see a video of it in action here, and the code here.
 I built a web interface for the jacket with Node and Express, and deployed on Microsoft Azure.

 P5.js sandboxA little P5.js sandbox I made as a teaching aid in order to show my friends programming fundamentals.
 It comes preloaded with a couple toy examples, and users can save their work.

 You can view the code on Github here, and read a writeup about my motivation and process on my blog here.

 Nomadr (February 2015)My final project at Dev Bootcamp.
 I lead this five person team and came up with the original idea: a Momentum-like Chrome browser extension which gives users the space to dream of their dream city.
 It uses decoupled architecture and is built with the MEAN stack.
 View the front-end code, or the back-end code on Github.